rodneyshupe/Cookbook/Recipes/Entrees/Misc/PaellaValenciana.rst

 - 1/4 pound (125g) fresh or frozen lima, butter, or fava beans
 - A few cloves of garlic, finely minced
 - 1 ripe Roma tomato, split in half, the cut-side rubbed through the large holes of a box grater, skins discarded
-- 1 teaspoons Spanish smoked paprika
+- 1 teaspoon Spanish smoked paprika
 - Pinch saffron threads
-- 1 cups (around 400g) short grain rice, preferably Bomba (arborio or any other rice will do fine)
+- 1 cup (around 400g) short grain rice, preferably Bomba (arborio or any other rice will do fine)
 - 2.5 cups (1200ml) water
 - 2-3 rosemary sprigs
 - Lemon wedges for serving